-Unstable hormones, poor liver function, bacteria, and low-hydration are some factors that influence the occurrence of acne.
+Unstable hormones, poor liver function, bacteria, and low-hydration are some factors that influence the occurrence of this skin problem.
 The good news is there are certain foods can ease acne inflammation.

 Foods with High Water Content